AnthonyEnr1quez/docker-swarm-config/README.md

 ### Secrets/Env Files

 Enviornment variables are currently being managed by a combination of bash scripts and an ignored `.env` file on the manager node.
+An [example env file](.env.example) is included in the repo.

 ### Bash Scripts